eserlxl/vglog-filter/doc/USAGE.md

 -   `-k, --keep-debug-info`
     -   **Purpose**: Processes the entire log file from start to finish, ignoring the default or custom marker.
 By default, `vglog-filter` only processes content after the last occurrence of the marker `Successfully downloaded debug`.
+    -   **Use Case**: When you want to analyze the complete log, including setup and initialization information.
     -   **Example**: `vglog-filter -k full_log.log`

 -   `-d N, --depth N`